 - Box mixed that you just add water

 …and the list goes on!
 While some of those are better than others, nothing compares to old-fashioned homemade pie crust.
-A flaky crust that is so tender it just flakes apart when you delve your fork in to it, can’t be beat.
+A tender and flaky crust that is so tender it just flakes apart when you delve your fork in to it, can’t be beat.
+It is a must have for amazing pie recipe like this Cranberry Custard Pie!

 - Add your water very slowly.
 If your crust has reached the desired consistency, stop adding water.
 Too much water will make the dough tough, but too little water will make the crust dry and it will fall apart when you are working with it.